 Establishing such a company requires much more time, procedures and money than establishing a business license for a physical person (i.e. “Živnostenské oprávnění“ – trade licence for a self-employed person).
 The bureaucratic process involves a notary, notarized signatures and visits to several government offices.
 Many future directors therefore authorize the setting up process of an s.r.o. to their lawyers or specialized firms.

 One option is to buy an already existing company.
 The advantage of buying a ready-made one is the fact that you can buy a company with higher capital and a longer history.
 The reality is, however, that a ready-made company only solves part of the problem and doesn’t save time.
 In case the new director wants to change the company name or apply for a special trade license, you will have to change the number of directors/shareholders to the number that your new company has, and this process would take just as long as starting a new company from nothing.

 This guide will explain how you can do most of the necessary steps yourself without any outside help.
 At the same time, this manual cannot address specific cases and situations, but it can provide sufficient guidance on establishing a limited liability company at a general level.
 However, you will probably end up in the hands of a professional anyway; someone, who will be your guide or will handle the whole process for you with a power of attorney.
+We recommend: